chris-greening/spyrograph/_posts/2023-04-06-enhancing-our-Spyrograph-visualizations-with-boomerang.md

 <p align="center">
   <img src="{{ site.url }}{{ site.baseurl }}/images/spirograph_boomerang_example_1.gif" alt="An animation of a tracing of a star that is rotating back and forth">
 </p>

+This example generates a `Hypotrochoid` animation with varying `r` values while keeping `R` and `d` the same.
+After reaching the end of the sequence, the animation plays in reverse, creating a boomerang effect.

+## Example 2: combining boomerang with looping
+The boomerang effect can also be combined with looping, allowing the animation to play continuously.
+To achieve this, set both the `boomerang` and `repeat` arguments to `True` in the `animate` method

+{% highlight python %}

+# Repeating animation of a hypotrochoid by incrementally changing the rolling radius r
+Hypotrochoid.animate(
+    R=200,
+    r=np.arange(113.75, 114.25, .01),
+    d=133,
+    thetas=np.arange(0,100, .05),
+    boomerang=True,
+    repeat=True
+)
+{% endhighlight %}

+With these settings, the animation will loop indefinitely, playing forwards and then in reverse, creating an entrancing visual experience